AFWERX SBIR 2025: Complete Guide to Air Force Open Topic and Specific Topic Funding

 Specific Topic Phase II

-Specific Topic Phase II awards offer $1.8M over similar timeframes, with the higher funding reflecting the more focused, often more complex technical requirements of defense-specific solutions.
+Specific Topic Phase II awards offer up to $1.8M over similar timeframes, with the higher funding reflecting the more focused, often more complex technical requirements of defense-specific solutions.

 Direct to Phase II (D2P2)